ccmitchellusa/ibmcloud-agents/README.md

 - **🪶Lightweight 🕵️A2A-compliant** protocol support via [a2a-server](https://github.com/chrishayuk/a2a-server)
 - **📦Runs on _any_ Container runtime**
 - **🧠BYOM** - Bring your own model (must support 🛠️tool calling)
+- **Base Agent** - A base agent to quickly create new IBM Cloud platform engineering agents.

 ## ❤️Simple

-The heart of this agent is found in `ibmcloud_base_agent/agent.py`, which has:
+The heart of the agents is found in `ibmcloud_base_agent/agent.py`, which has:

 - 🧠LLM connection - LiteLLM
 - 🛠️IBMCloud MCP Server tool configuration for basic IBM Cloud commands to set target context and listing resource groups.